florianbgt/myblog/content/Django_Oauth2_toolkit_Part2_Resource_server/index.md

 We can create many other resource server using this setup while having one centralized authentication server which create a great user experience

-You can find the source code of this article on my github: https://github.com/florianbgt/django-rest-oauth2-resourceserver
+You can find the source code of this article on [my github](https://github.com/florianbgt/django-rest-oauth2-resourceserver)

 If you have any question or just want to chat, feel free to email me florian.bigot321@gmail.com